mrgoat2000/lancache_search/README.md

                         either --path or --read.
 In case both parameters are given, --path will be ignored.
   -P PATTERN, --pattern PATTERN
-                        The pattern to look for in the cache-files.
+                        The pattern to look for in the cache-files, case sensitive.
 If no pattern is given, all files will be returned.
+  -i, --ignorecase      Search the pattern ignoring case.
   -r READ, --read READ  Read previous stored search result from the given
                         input file.
 Please specify either --path or --read.
 In case both parameters are given, --path will be